 Potential for spring flooding

-The major/moderate flooding risk across the Upper Midwest has decreased due to the recent dry weather.
+The major/moderate flooding risk across the Upper Midwest has decreased due to mostly dry weather in February and March.
 However, with sustained water levels and wet soils throughout the Nine Mile Creek Watershed District (District), and elsewhere in the state of Minnesota, the National Weather Service (NWS) warns that wet spring weather could increase the risk again.
 Read their March 12 update here.

 According to the Minnesota State Climatological Office, 2013-2018 was the wettest six-year period on record.
 Over those six years, we received more than 30 inches of precipitation than normal.
 According to the MnDNR, this trend continued again in 2019 with portions of the state experiencing its wettest year on record, with the Minneapolis-St. Paul area receiving roughly 11 inches more than normal.

-As a result, shallow groundwater levels throughout the region are at or nearing record highs, which is contributing to elevated water levels in many lakes and wetlands.
+As a result, shallow groundwater levels throughout the region are at or nearing record highs in the early part of 2020, which is contributing to elevated water levels in many lakes and wetlands.
 These high water levels have been especially noticeable in lakes that do not have an outlet and have typically maintained their water levels through water loss to groundwater and evaporation.
 With high groundwater levels, the lakes cannot lose water in this manner, resulting in rising water levels in these lakes.

 The District currently monitors water levels on a monthly basis at six shallow groundwater observation wells and 27 lakes throughout the watershed.
 Water level information can be obtained from the Nine Mile Creek Watershed District by calling 952.835.2078.